grafana/metrictank/docs/tools.md

 # Mechanism
 * it sniffs points being added on a per-series (metric Id) level
 * for every series, tracks the last 'correct' point.
 E.g. a point that was able to be added to the series because its timestamp is higher than any previous timestamp
-* if for any series, a point comes in with a timestamp equal or lower than the last point correct point - which metrictank would not add unless it falls within the reorder buffer - it triggers an event for this out-of-order point every event is printed using the specified, respective format based on the message format
+* if for any series, a point comes in with a timestamp equal or lower than the last point correct point - which Grafana Metrictank would not add unless it falls within the reorder buffer - it triggers an event for this out-of-order point every event is printed using the specified, respective format based on the message format

 # Event formatting